ExploreWilder/MainWebsite/doc/source/setup.rst

 On Fedora
 ^^^^^^^^^

-The Python stuff is installed as detailed above.
-The difference of the system setup is detailed below.
+The differences are detailed below.

 **Install the required dnf packages**